adevur/docker-centos-dhcpd/README.md

 # centos-dhcpd
-This image lets you quickly setup a DHCP server based on CentOS 7 and its `dhcp` package.
+This image lets you quickly setup a DHCPv4 server based on CentOS 7 and its `dhcp` package.

 ### Building
 Just place the Dockerfile in a folder and run: